top1944/duckuments/docs/atoms_40_exercises/40_exercise_image_pipeline.md

 The map file contains a 3D polygon, defined as a list of points and a list of segments that join those points.

-The format is similar to any data structure, with a few changes:
+The format is similar to any data structure for 3D computer graphics, with a few changes:

 1. Points are referred to by name.
-2. It is possible to specify which reference frame each point is.
+2. It is possible to specify a reference frame for each point.
 (This will help make this into a general tool for debugging various types of problems).

-Here is an example of the file contents (hopefully self-explanatory).
+Here is an example of the file contents, hopefully self-explanatory.

-This describes 3 points, and two lines.
+The following map file describes 3 points, and two lines.

     points:
         # define three named points: center, left, right